Reviewed by: HU Medical Review Board | Last reviewed: March 2023

 Targeted therapy is a type of cancer treatment that targets proteins in cancer cells that help the cancer grow, divide, and spread.
 Targeted therapy drugs identify these specific proteins and attack the cancer cells while trying to minimize damage to healthy cells.1

-Avastin® (bevacizumab) is a targeted therapy drug used to treat some types of ovarian cancer.2
+Avastin® (bevacizumab) is a targeted therapy drug used to treat some types of ovarian cancer.
+There are also several bevacizumab biosimilar drugs.
+A biosimilar drug is similar is structure to an approved biologic drug.2

 Following surgery for advanced epithelial ovarian cancer (stage III or IV), Avastin is used in combination with certain chemotherapy drugs.
 It is then followed by treatment with Avastin alone.2

-Avastin is also used with specific chemotherapy drugs to treat certain forms of recurrent platinum-resistant ovarian cancer and recurrent platinum-sensitive ovarian cancer.2
+Avastin is also used with specific chemotherapy drugs to treat certain forms of platinum-resistant epithelial ovarian cancer and recurrent platinum-sensitive epithelial ovarian cancer.2

 What are the ingredients in Avastin?